ArnaudSpanneut/blog/content/blog/how-to-find-well-being-at-work-3-good-ways-to-thrive/index.md

 Being someone passionate about my work and able to work intensely, I felt concerned about the point.
 I had some ups and downs during my career, and also went through some burnouts.

-It led me to write about **the reasons that bring me satisfaction at work and make me happy doing a professional passion.**
+It led me to write about **what is bringing me satisfaction by doing a professional passion.**

 ## Being in phase with the company